Masters 2021: 50 defining moments in Masters history, ranked

 No. 5: ‘In your life!’
 (2005)

 Locked in a final-round battle with Chris DiMarco, Tiger Woods found himself in an awkward spot up against the collar of the rough after missing the 16th green long and left.
 But he conjured up arguably the most magical shot of his career and certainly the most replayed shot in golf history, a chip aimed some 20 feet above the hole that funneled—and trickled—down the slope and into the hole for an improbable birdie.
 Tiger’s golf ball was in motion for a full 16 seconds, including a brief, dramatic pause before dropping into the cup and producing Verne Lundquist’s famed call: “OH!
 WOW!
 IN YOUR LIFE HAVE YOU SEEN ANYTHING LIKE THAT?!”
 Almost as stunning is the fact that Woods followed the spectacular shot with a pair of bogeys to blow his two-shot lead.
-But while his birdie putt on the first extra hole (No. 44 on our list) gave him a fifth green jacket, it’s this shot on No. 16 that everyone will remember.
+But while his birdie putt on the first extra hole (No. 44 on our list) gave him a fourth green jacket, it’s this shot on No. 16 that everyone will remember.

 No. 4: The shot heard round the world (1935)